Seo Tips

 Q: How do I create internal links on a blog?

-A: You have to know the search terms people use to find your content.
-For example, if you own a sports blog about basketball, you will want to link to all of your posts that have anything to do with basketball (articles, photos, videos).
-So, if you have written about Kobe Bryant, you will want to have a link in there as well.
+A: You must know people’s search terms to find your content.
+For example, if you own a sports blog about basketball, you will want to link to all of your posts related to basketball (articles, photos, videos).
+So, if you have written about Kobe Bryant, you will also want to have a link in there.

 Q: Do I need to have a domain for my internal links?